Inbibo/shift_docs/docs/reference/dev_help/api_standalone.md

         super(self.__class__, self).execute(force)
 ```

 The `SOperator` constructor method takes care of initializing the plug objects and adding them to the operator.
+Each plug must be initialized specifying:
+- a unique code name, which will correspond to the name displayed in the UI
+- a value, which will correspond to the value the plug is initialized with
+- a type, which will define the behaviour of the plug when translating the provided inputs to a Python object
-Each plug must be initialized specifying a unique code name, its value, type, and a direction which can be either `SDirection.kIn` or `SDirection.kOut`.
+- a direction which can be either `SDirection.kIn` or `SDirection.kOut`.

 The **execute** method takes care of defining the list of steps to be performed when the execution of the operator is issued inside Shift.
-In the example above the execute method picks up the values of the two input plugs and multiplies them together.
-Finally it stores the result in the output plug.
+In the example above, the execute method picks up the values of the two input plugs and multiplies them together.
+Finally, it stores the result in the output plug.

 Please refer to the Shift API documentation to know more about which plug types are present in Shift, and which additional methods the `SPlug` and `SOperator` classes offer.